joaomelo/hot-collection/README.md

 # Package Limitations

 This package is very simple in its nature and has tons of limitations.
-But I want to make clear two of them.
-They could be a deal-breaker to you.
+I want to make clear two of them related to Firestore that could be a deal-breaker to you.

 ## Subcollections

-HotCollection does not handle subcollections at all.
+HotCollection does not handle Firestore subcollections at all.
 It can't load or manipulate them.
 Not as first-level collections or as properties inside high-level items.

 Some goals that make people use subcollections could be achieved with array and map fields.
 Maybe you want to look more into [those options](https://firebase.google.com/docs/firestore/manage-data/data-types).